astorisab/SocialWhitelistBlacklist/README.md

 The following link was used to access linkedin: https://www.linkedin.com

 * Blocking static.licdn.com is viable and recommended once logged in.
-Recommended because I'm trying to use the site with as minimal connections as needed.
+Recommended because I'm trying to use the site with as minimal connections as possible.
+You can choose to omit this in your functional blocklist if you want.

 Functional for: Safari Browser